Frequently Asked Questions

 What happens to the information and blood samples?

-After we have finished this particular study, we will keep the information and remaining samples that you give us for an indefinite period so that they can be used by researchers in the future.
+After we have finished this particular study, we will keep the information and remaining samples that you have given us for an indefinite period so that they can be used by researchers in the future.
+If you would like to read more about how we store and process your information please see the ‘How we use your data’ section.

 What will happen to the results of the research study?